DiscontinuedUpdate: Nike Air Zoom Structure 22

 - An internal heel counter that wraps around the Achilles was added.
 It serves as a structure that gives extra stability to the foot.

 Nike Air Zoom Structure 21 size and fit

 The Nike Air Zoom Structure 21 has standard shoe measurements.
 Runners will be able to get the shoe using their usual preference when it comes to length.
 On the other hand, the width has more options.
 For men, the standard, wide and extra wide variations are available.
 For women, the choices are narrow, standard and wide.

-On the forefoot is the Duralon Blown Rubber.
+On the forefoot is the Duralon Blown Rubber, which is also used in the Nike Structure 22.
 This material is a lightweight synthetic compound that has tiny air pockets introduced during its making.
 These small pockets help in propelling runners forward during the toe-off phase of the running cycle.
 Additionally, the Duralon provides a softer underfoot feel while generating traction as the runner goes over different surfaces.

 The rest of the outsole is covered by the BRS 1000 carbon rubber.
 BRS stands for Blue Ribbon Sports.
 Not only does it supply the bottom of the shoe with enough traction to take on several surfaces, but it was also designed to last long.